 impairment losses, if any.
 Such cost includes purchase

-equipment and directly attributable cost of bringing
+price and directly attributable cost of bringing the

-are required to be replaced, the Company depreciates
+required to be replaced, the Company depreciates

 them separately based on their specific useful lives.

-The carrying amount of any component accounted for
+The carrying amount of any component accounted

 Subsequent costs are included in the assets carrying